Last updated on

 Is CBD legal in the United States?
 The long answer requires you to sort through the weeds.
 It depends, is the short answer.
 If CBD comes from a hemp plant with less than 0.3 percent of THC, you can buy it under federal law.
 However, some states still have legal restrictions on the possession of CBD.

-With marijuana laws becoming less punishing, it, CBD, and related products are creating new markets.
+With marijuana laws becoming less punishing, it, CBD, and related products are enabling new markets.
 Secondly, medical studies show that CBD has health benefits.
 For example, it can be an effective way to treat some childhood epilepsy syndromes.
 Furthermore, people use it to address anxiety, sleep disorders, and chronic pain.
 (People should also understand the side effects.)
-All those developments have led to projections of a billion-dollar industry, with some investors snapping up stocks of companies in the cannabis sector.
+All those developments have led to projections of a billion-dollar industry, with many investors snapping up stocks of companies in the cannabis sector.

 How to Make Money

 There are a few ways to enter the CBD market, including:

 - Sell goods with ecommerce software, such as Shopify and WooCommerce.